klaundal/secsy/README.rst

 References
 ==========
 Here is the reference for Cubed Sphere projections:
-    C. Ronchi, R. Iacono, P.S.
-Paolucci, The “Cubed Sphere”: A New Method for the Solution of Partial Differential Equations in Spherical Geometry, Journal of Computational Physics, Volume 124, Issue 1, 1996, Pages 93-114, ISSN 0021-9991, https://doi.org/10.1006/jcph.1996.0047.
+    Ronchi C., Iacono R., Paolucci, P.S., The “Cubed Sphere”: A New Method for the Solution of Partial Differential Equations in Spherical Geometry, Journal of Computational Physics, Volume 124, Issue 1, 1996, Pages 93-114, ISSN 0021-9991, https://doi.org/10.1006/jcph.1996.0047.

 Here is a good reference for SECS analysis: